 |Khoo Teck Puat Hospital - Singapore|

-With Obamacare repeal talks ebbing and flowing in the States, conservatives mention Singapore ( as well as Scandinavian countries) as role models for well-managed healthcare systems.
+With Obamacare repeal talks ebbing and flowing in the States, conservatives mention Singapore ( as well as Scandinavian countries) as a role model for well-managed healthcare systems.
 But is the Singapore model really that good?
-The thing is: Singapore is a really weird country, and generally it is a model that will be difficult to apply to other countries.
+The thing is: Singapore is a really weird country, and generally its model will be difficult to apply to other countries -- especially one as massive and complex as the United States'.

-Singapore healthcare system is centralized and mostly government-run, albeit with the support of the private sector.
+Singapore healthcare system is centralized and mostly government-run, albeit with some private sector support.
 Drug prices are controlled, as are doctors -- not entirely sure how it is compatible with conservative pro-business, free-market economics world view.
-Hospitals also make non-trivial income from medical tourism: visitors from Indonesia, Malaysia, and China come to Singapore for medical care and vacation at the same time, and the hospitals charge them premium over Singaporeans' subsidized prices.
+Hospitals also make non-trivial income from medical tourism: visitors from Indonesia, Malaysia, and China come to Singapore for medical care and vacation at the same time, and the hospitals charge them premium over the subsidized prices set for local citizens.

-Because of its geographic position in Southeast Asia, strategically located as a major trade hub, surrounded by developing countries, hospitals in Singapore can buy drugs relatively cheaply.
+Because of its geographic position in Southeast Asia, strategically located as a major trade hub surrounded by developing countries, hospitals in Singapore can source drugs relatively cheaply.

 Singapore culture is also totally weird

 People don't drive that much, due to affordable high-quality public transport in the city state.
 People walk everywhere, making obesity a non-issue.
-There is no drug problem, as drug trafficking is punishable by death.
+There is no drug problem, as drug trafficking is punishable by death, a rule which is strictly enforced.
 There is no guns whatsoever, despite the mandatory draft into the Singapore armed forces.
-The young population is highly health-conscious, and weekend biking is a popular culture.
-Air pollution can be a problem at times, but it's mostly due to smog from forest fires in neighboring Malaysia and Indonesia.
+The young population is very health-conscious, and weekend biking is popular culture.
+Air pollution can be a problem at times, mostly due to smog from forest fires in neighboring Malaysia and Indonesia.

 Economics also matter

 The median Singaporean is also wealthier than the American.
-In terms of GDP per capita, both countries are at about US$50k, but because of Singapore's small population, there's just less poverty to deal with.
+In terms of GDP per capita, both countries are at about US$50k, but because of Singapore's small population (5.6m in 2016), there's just less poverty to deal with.

 Main lesson: things are easier when costs are lower